 I know that there is a lot of talk about zombie attacks and the need to have a Bug-Out Bag, a Bug-Out Shelter and an assault vehicle, but a real emergency is more likely to happen than a zombie attack.
-A real emergency could be like Hurricane Harvey or Hurricane Irma that devastated Texas and Florida.
+A real emergency could be like Hurricane Florence or Hurricane Michael that devastated North Carolina, Florida and Georgia.

 Real emergency situations may also include, a car breakdown on an isolated road, weather-related evacuation, or an injury while out for a hike.
 A real emergency situation can happen at any time.
 I have recently had three emergency situations occur during the past three months.
 After the first situation occurred, I have learned that I better be prepared at all times.

 I decided to put together an emergency situation bag to carry in my car, ready for use at any time.
 I am not talking about a complete survival kit for a zombie attack, just some essential items to survive an emergency situation.

 I start with packing a good pair of waterproof breathable hiking boots, like theseKEEN Men's Targhee II Mid Tac Hiking Boots,

 because in an emergency situation, you never know how far you are going to have to walk or what kind of weather or terrain you will encounter.
 Believe me, a 15 mile hike in dress shoes or sneakers is no fun.